davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

     validation_examples=validation_examples,
     validation_targets=validation_targets)
  ```

 ## Results

 In order to estimate how a certain model configuration will perform on unseen data we will do a 10-fold cross-validation using the already provided folds in the UrbanSound8K dataset.
-My machine takes about 4 minutes (on average across different configurations with 1 layer) to train a $DNNClassifier$ on 9 folds and evaluate it on 1 fold.
+My machine takes about 4 minutes (on average across different configurations with 1 layer) to train a `DNNClassifier` on 9 folds and evaluate it on 1 fold.
 A 10 fold cross-validation takes my machine about 40 minutes.
 This severely limits my hyperparameter search, I therefore searched for a good model configuration while training on 9 folds and validating on 1.
 Then, once I found a configuration which performed well, I ran a 10-fold cross-validation to see how it generalizes.

 To perform a 10-fold cross-validation we first have to load the features we extracted and stored earlier.
-Then we use the training function to train a model for the different folds:
+Then we use the training function to train models for the different folds:

 ``` python
 def k_fold_cross_validation(training_set_names, validation_set_names):